Github73840134/TinyBook/README.md

 Renders your book as an markdown file.
 fn must be a string
 Returns contents of book in stringed markdown
+#### renderxedoc(fn) (BETA)
+Courtesy of the xedoc project by RustedTerrier
+Renders your book as an xedoc file.
+fn must be a string
+Returns contents of book in stringed xedoc
 # The Generator
 The generator class is used for easy generation of tinybook formated data.
 ```python